 We all respond emotionally when we get bad news about our health.
 And when we aren’t feeling well, it’s hard to focus mentally.
 Add to that the confusing language of medicine.
 And then the even more confusing health care system and you have a recipe for problems.

 Your parent may need help gathering information and understanding options.
 It often helps to have another person involved who is more objective.
 Plus, they can provide continuity from one health care setting to another.
 You can offer some of this assistance yourself.
-Or, you may want to enlist the help of a nurse care manager.
+Or, you may want to enlist the help of an Aging Life Care™ Professional.

 As you see from the list below, serving as an advocate is a big job.
 And, it’s not easy to do.
 Your task is even more difficult because it involves a relative.
 You will have your own emotions to deal with, as well as those of your parent.
 In addition, it may be a steep learning curve to get up to speed with the terms and the resources available.